KitchenStories/objective-c-style-guide/README.md

 ## Imports

+* Only #import the super class, and adopted protocols, in header files.
+* #import all classes, and protocols, you send messages to in implementation.
+* Use forward declarations (`@class KSRecipe`) for everything else.

 If there is more than one import statement, group the statements [together](http://ashfurrow.com/blog/structuring-modern-objective-c).
 Commenting each group is optional.

 Note: For modules use the [@import](http://clang.llvm.org/docs/Modules.html#using-modules) syntax.